yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 Now, let's get to the fun part: how to use it!

-A user can launch the `Public Room Browser` from the `Multiplayer` option in the Menu Bar and then selecting `Browse Public Game Lobby`, or by clicking the status bar tip in the bottom right labeled `Not Connected.
+A user can launch the `Public Room Browser` by selecting the `Multiplayer` option in the Menu Bar and then selecting `Browse Public Game Lobby`, or by clicking the status bar tip in the bottom right labeled `Not Connected.
 Click here to find a room!`

 {{< imgs
 	"./ldn.png| The new Multiplayer submenu"
   >}}

 From there, double-clicking a room will allow the user to join it.
 Keep in mind, the `Preferred Game` is just a suggestion and there is no hard restriction on which games can be played in a room.
 Please keep this in mind when joining public lobbies and be courteous to your fellow yuz-ers!
-Any that are user-hosted may enforce this by kicking players or locking their room.
+Any rooms that are user-hosted may enforce this by kicking players or locking their room.

 {{< imgs
 	"./rooms.png| A lock means it's a password protected room"